dzhuang/subset-iconfont/README.md

 npm run demo
 ```

-See results in `output` and `output-standalone` open the `index.html` to see the usage of the generated icons.
+See results in `output` and `output-standalone`, and open the `index.html` files in browser to see the usage of the generated icons.

-## `SubsetProvider`
+## `ProviderConstructor`

-The process runs on a series of `SubsetProvider` which are constructors for different iconfont to be subset.
-Available SubsetProviders include:
+The process runs on a list of `ProviderInstance`, or `ProviderConstructor` instances. `ProviderConstructor`s are constructors we created for the purpose of subsetting different iconfont in a consistent way.
+Available `ProviderConstructor`s include:

 - `FaFreeProvider`
   - Source: [FontAwesome Free fonts](https://github.com/FortAwesome/Font-Awesome) by @fontawesome